Glenn Stok likes to cook healthy meals and experiment with creating tasty and nutritious recipes like this one.

 - 2 teaspoons Mazola corn oil

 I don’t include any salt in the ingredients for this recipe since the cheese already has 224 milligrams sodium, and the two slices of bread have 440 milligrams.
 Even the eggs have 105 milligrams sodium per serving (1 1/2 eggs).

 I enjoy eating my omelet between two slices of toasted bread.
-Many types of bread contain a lot of sodium, so you may want to skip the bread if this is a concern for you and eat the omelet alone, or select a different kind of bread.
+Many types of bread contain a lot of sodium, so you may want to skip the bread if this is a concern for you.
+Eat the omelet alone or select a different kind of bread.

 I like using Tuscan whole wheat because I don't believe in plain white bread.
 However, that's totally up to you, whatever your preference.

 - Cut up the garlic cloves.
 If you prefer, you can use garlic powder or minced garlic.